Extensions & Integrations

 }

 Note: Apostrophe 2 supported creating relationships to multiple doc types from a single interface.
-This feature is still being ported to Apostrophe 3, as such redirects can only specify a single doc type to redirect to.
+This feature doesn't yet exist in the newer versions of Apostrophe, as such redirects can only specify a single doc type to redirect to.

 Usage